venetisgr/Fire_Detection_Custom_CNN_TFLite/README.md

 (https://github.com/tensorflow/tflite-micro/issues/280)
 - Input/Output int8 quantization had a significant accuracy drop and weird behavior.More specifically the output when transformed back had different results than the ones we expected.
 Thus only input quantization was preferred.
 (https://github.com/tensorflow/tflite-micro/issues/396)
+- In order to truly leverage the optimization done from the pruned and clustered models we would need to zip them.
+But this would make the models unusable from arduino

 ## 4 -  Results